Bathtub Faucet Repair Step 1: Make sure you have new parts available

-The first step in learning how to fix a leaky bathtub faucet is to make sure you have the new parts that you need.
-You can fix most problems with the replacement parts available at hardware stores and home centers.
+The first step for bathtub faucet repair is learning how to fix a leaky bathtub faucet is to make sure you have the new parts that you need.
+You can fix most bathtub plumbing problems with the replacement parts available at hardware stores and home centers.
 A plumbing parts distributor will carry a much larger selection and may be able to special-order hard-to-find items (look under “ Plumbing Parts and Supplies” in your local Yellow Pages or online).
 There are thousands of different faucet replacement parts available to fix a leaky bathtub faucet, so bring your old parts to the store for a proper match to fix a leaky bathtub faucet.
 If your valve is highly corroded or the finish is wearing off, replace the entire faucet.